 Offer flexible workday schedules

 With children, inevitably, emergencies arise.
 They can get sick at daycare, have a problem at school, or a caregiver can cancel at the last minute.
 Parents appreciate having the flexibility to deal with the issues that pop up, without the stress of wondering what it’s doing to their work relationships.
 Flexible scheduling can be an attractive benefit for non-parents as well.
-Giving your workers ownership over how they manage their work schedule can not only help employees to avoid burnout, but it can help them to feel valued, and in turn, build a greater sense of investment in your company.
+Giving your workers ownership over how they manage their work schedule can help employees avoid burnout, but it can help them feel valued and build a greater sense of investment in your company.
 Try offering options to work weekend days, evenings, or longer days with shorter weeks.

 Offer lactation rooms